-- The SENDCO meets with all new parents of pupils who are known to have SEND to allow concerns to be raised and solutions to any perceived challenges to be located prior to entry. - If pupils are transferring from another school, the previous school records will be requested immediately. - Enhanced transition meetings may take place if the child has additional support from the Early Years Inclusion Service.
+- The SENCO meets with all new parents of pupils who are known to have SEND to allow concerns to be raised and solutions to any perceived challenges to be located prior to entry. - If pupils are transferring from another school, the previous school records will be requested immediately. - Enhanced transition meetings may take place if the child has additional support from the Early Years Inclusion Service.

-Transition to the next class/Key stage
+Transition to the next class/Key Stage

-- In primary the current teacher completes a transition meeting with the new class teacher. - Historically, in primary a transition morning is arranged to give pupils a chance to experience their new class before the new academic year starts.
-We know that early identification of possible problems is more beneficial to both the child and the teacher and these need to be addressed as early as possible. - Bespoke transition plans will be put into place if required.
+- The current teacher completes a transition meeting with the new class teacher. - Historically, a transition morning is arranged to give pupils a chance to experience their new class before the new academic year starts.
+We know that early identification of possible problems is more beneficial to both the child and the teacher and these need to be addressed as early as possible. - In the primary phase, new class teachers will contact the parents of SEND children in the summer term prior to them starting in their new class. - Bespoke transition plans will be put into place if required.
+This may be additional visits to the classroom when no one is in there, spending time playing games with the new class teacher or a transition booklet.